Nancy J Rehrer

 - Kenneth Graham "Monitoring of Fatigue, Recovery and Performance in Trained Athletes" N Rehrer 2012

-- Christopher Harvey "The effects of exercise mode and muscle mass on plasma glucose oxidation during exercise in the fasted state" N Rehrer/ R Frew (Chemistry) 2011
+- Christopher Harvey "The effect of exercise mode and muscle mass on plasma glucose oxidation during exercise in the fasted state" N Rehrer/ R Frew (Chemistry) 2011

 - Stacy Sims "Plasma volume and the physiological response to sodium loading in men and women" N Rehrer/ J Cotter 2007.